prakhyatpandit/Blog_Website/README.md

  1. clone this git hub rep as : git colne https://github.com/prakhyatpandit/Blog_Website.git
  2.  install the required node modules

-     i) For frontend : 1.
-Go to the frontend file as :  cd frontend
+ i)  Go to the frontend file as :  cd frontend

-                    2. then install rquired node modules and pacakage : npm i
+ ii) then install rquired node modules and pacakage : npm i

-  ii) For Backend : 1.
-Go to the Backend file as : cd backend
+ iii) For Backend :  Go to the Backend file as : cd backend

-                    2. then install required module and pacakges as : npm i
+iv)  then install required module and pacakges as : npm i

 # For Running of this project